South Sudan at the Olympics

-South Sudan competed in the Olympic Games for the first time at the 2016 Summer Olympics in Rio de Janeiro.
-The South Sudan National Olympic Committee (NOC) was admitted by the International Olympic Committee (IOC) at the 128th IOC Session on 2 August 2015.
+South Sudan first participated at the Olympic Games in 2016, and have competed in every Summer Olympic Games since then.
+The country has not competed at the Winter Olympic Games.
+In their first two Olympics, 2016 and 2020, South Sudan competed only in athletics, but in 2024 they also competed in basketball.

 History

 South Sudan was part of Sudan until 2011, when it gained independence after a referendum.
 Sudan has competed at the Olympics since 1960.
 Under IOC rules, the South Sudan NOC was not eligible for IOC membership until national sports federations had joined both the NOC and the corresponding international federation of five Olympic sports.
 Guor Marial competed as an Independent Olympic Athlete at the 2012 Summer Olympics, finishing 47th in the men's marathon.
 Margret Rumat Rumar Hassan competed as an Independent Olympic Athlete at the 2014 Summer Youth Olympics.
 By 2015, Sudanese federations were recognised in athletics, basketball, association football, handball, judo, table tennis and taekwondo.
 The South Sudan NOC was founded by representatives of these sports on 8 June 2015.
 After a recommendation by its executive board, the IOC admitted the NOC at its session in Kuala Lumpur by acclamation.